ryichando/webpapers/README.md

 # How to use

 For each paper, create a directory containing

   - A paper PDF, ending with `.pdf`
   - A bibtex file, ending with `.bib`
   - Supplemental materials

 Put them into the `papers` directory.
-For example,

 ### A directory layout example

     papers